theimowski/master-thesis/docs/section-research.md

 Second argument of the `TextProp` and `PasswordProp` were lists of duplex (client and server side) validations rules.
 Type definition of duplex rules was similar to server-side-only rules, except they required also a tuple of string (key and value) for to depict proper attribute of HTML `input` element:

-* `maxLength 30` determined a string for text input, no longer than 30 characters
+* `maxLength 30` determined a string for text input, no longer than 30 characters,
-* `passwordRegex pattern` specified a regular expression to be matched on password inputs
+* `passwordRegex pattern` specified a regular expression to be matched on password inputs.

 Regular expression `pattern` defined in first line, matches a string of alphanumeric characters (or underscore) which length is at least 6 and at most 20.
 This regular expression designated possible passwords for newly coming users.